UniqueoneZ/AverageLinear/README.md

 ![](image/overall_structure.jpg)

-By enhancing these three changes, we conduct the experiments, the result is shown as follow:
+By enhancing these changes, we conduct the experiments, the result is shown as follow:
 ![](image/result.jpg)

 To use the AverageLinear, first: